 —St Augustine, The TeacherAugustine is more interested in teaching as a way of turning someone away from worldly concerns and towards things that are sacred and holy.

-He attacks this ‘information transfer’ model of teaching by arguing that it doesn’t make any sense and is in fact impossible.
+He attacks this 'teaching is telling' model by arguing that it doesn’t make any sense and is in fact impossible.
 He begins by arguing that all teaching occurs through language and signs:

 ‘But all those disciplines that teachers claim to teach, even those of virtue and wisdom, they explain with words.’

 —St Augustine, The TeacherHowever, according to Augustine, this leads to a problem.
-He starts by thinking about what a sign is:
+He thinks that words are like signs - they point to things, so starts by thinking about what a sign is:

 ‘We generally call ‘signs’ all those things that signify something’.